Skip to content

 Review Policy

-• Add tags if required and click Add provider
+• Add Tags if required and click Save changes

 Important

-To use two different clusters for data backup and restore, create individual Identity Providers for both the clusters
+To use two different clusters for data backup and restore, repeat the same steps for each of the clusters

 Step 4: Create Role ARN